 Remember the Person on the Other End

-The only reason you're typing something is so that someone can read it, but many people tend to forget (or temporarily don't care) that this person will be a live human being.
+The only reason you're typing something is so that someone can read it, but some people tend to forget (or temporarily don't care) that this person is a live human being.
 Writing a message that can be difficult to understand, or can be interpreted in more than one way, shows that you might not be as considerate to the other as you could be.
 If you start to notice that people are not responding back to you, or fairly often you are told that you are outside the rules of the group, it's time to examine your online behavior and see what it is you are doing wrong.
 If you try and are not sure, you can ask someone on the forum.
 Many forums or boards have a group leader who can answer any questions you have about your behavior.

 Look for the Right Advice in the Right Space

 Anonymous strangers on the internet are often extremely helpful, whether you are trying to fix a spreadsheet error or want to know where in town you can buy an unusual item.
 Groups can be really powerful and connect people with similar interests and problems.
 There are groups for parents with kids with disabilities or people who are following a certain diet or weight loss method.
 These groups can be comforting and be a valuable resource.
-Still, while everybody needs some guidance from time to time, expecting people you don't know to listen to and solve your personal problems is going a little far.
+Still, while everybody needs some guidance from time to time, expecting people to always listen to you and solve your personal problems is going a little far.
 You do not want to be a drain on the forum and you want to manage your expectations.